thesephist/ink/README.md

     moreRealCode()
     ```
 - List and object property/element access have the same syntax, which is the reference to the list/object followed by the `.` (property access) operator.
 This means we access array indexes with `arr.1`, `arr.(index + 1)`, etc. and object property with `obj.propName`, `obj.(computed + propName)`, etc.
+- Object (dictionary) keys can be arbitrary expressions, including variable names.
+If the key is a single identifier, the identifier's name will be used as a key in the dict, and if it's not an identifier (an atom, expression, etc.) the value of the expression will be computed and used as the key.
+This seems like it may cause trouble conceptually, but turns out to be intuitive in practice.

 ## Types